wdporter/acim/workbook/part-1/5-i-am-never-upset-for-the-reason-i-think/readme.md

 # LESSON 5

-# I am never upset for the reason I think
+# I am never upset for the reason I think.

 <a id=w-pi-5-1></a>1.&emsp;This idea, like the preceding one, can be used with any person, situation or event you think is causing you pain. ^2^Apply it specifically to whatever you believe is the cause of your upset, using the description of the feeling in whatever term seems accurate to you. ^3^The upset may seem to be fear, worry, depression, anxiety, anger, hatred, jealousy or any number of forms, all of which will be perceived as different. ^4^This is not true. ^5^However, until you learn that form does not matter, each form becomes a proper subject for the exercises for the day. ^6^Applying the same idea to each of them separately is the first step in ultimately recognising they are all the same.